 You P’an (Chinese: 右盼; pinyin: yòu pàn) – Right step.

 Chung Ting (Chinese: 中定; pinyin: zhōng dìng) – The central position, balance, equilibrium.
-Not just the physical center but a condition that is expected to always be present.
+Not just the physical center but a condition that is expected always to be present.
 The first four steps are associated with the concept of rooting (the stability said to be achieved by a correctly aligned).
 Chung ting can also be compared to the Taoist concept of moderation or the Buddhist “middle way” as discouraging extremes of behavior, or in this case, movement.
 An extreme action, usually leaning to one side or the other, destroys a practitioner’s balance and enables defeat.